IDATA2301/idata2301-group8-frontend/DESIGN.md

 - we will use clear images, without any blur

 ## 5. Icons
-- We haave different icons for different features, like a heart for liked event tickets, or three stripes icon to symbolize a meny.
+- We have different icons for different features, like a heart for liked event tickets, or three stripes icon to symbolize a meny.

 ## 6. Typography:
 - The font is sans-serif, with different boldness, where more important text is bigger and bolder.
 The edges has a slight curve, with about 6 degrees.